Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness

 \section{Ethical Considerations}

 This work analyzes the internal mechanisms of large language models using data constructed from Wikidata \cite{DBLP:journals/cacm/VrandecicK14}, which is released under the Creative Commons CC0 1.0 Universal license, allowing unrestricted use and redistribution of its data.
 All data are derived from publicly available resources, and no private or sensitive information about individuals is included.
-We employ the LLM tools for polishing.
+We used LLM tools for language polishing.